EVawdrey/2024-Data-Class-Helpers/README.md

 # SQL _(Structured Query Language)_ is a system built to query and manipulate data.
-It allows users to manipulate data that is essential for data analysis and reporting. **Sally SQL** only speaks to _Relational Databases_, by using rows and columns searches.
+It allows users to manipulate data that is essential for data analysis and reporting. **Sally SQL** only speaks to _Relational Databases_, by using rows and columns to create tables.
+A table is sometimes called a relation.

+Some common Relational databases:

+	•	INTEGER, a positive or negative whole number
+	•	TEXT, a text string
+	•	DATE, the date formatted as YYYY-MM-DD
+	•	REAL, a decimal value

+A Statement is a command used by at database.A statement is a command text to interact with a database and run queries.
+With queries data you  create tables.
+Statements consist of identifiers, parameters, variable, names.
+Statements end in a semicolon;

-	•	Select: retrieve data * all columns & all rows,
+ 		Select: retrieve data **(*)** from all columns & all rows
 	•	Top number
 	•	Distinct values (gender,ID)
 	•	Count (Lastname)